chill501/Nano_Hack/Daily_Log.md

 - [x] Ask Sam about Tablet
 - [ ] What info can we extract from Blast - eg. shows us what plasmids are present
 - [ ] rather than waiting until end - untils - analyse as you go - run until you get answer you want
 - [x] read the fast5 format document sent by Sam (Claire and Hayley)
 - [x] work out Biopython and how to link to NCBI Blast (Alex and Emma)
 - [ ] Decide on live demo
-- [ ] isolate names from bam file - samtools - that covers certian area

-- [ ] find mutations in tablet
-- [ ] search for the reads that align with the begining of PU18 backbone but code for an inserted gene
-- [ ] then blast the inserted gene and aligned reads against it